rana3141/Interrupt-Controller/README.md

 	input clk, reset

 2. APB - Between Processor & IC - To communicate with priority registers
-	input pwrite  - Write/read enable
+a. input pwrite  - Write/read enable
-	input paddr   - Address to assign priority in priority registers input pwdata  - Priority value
+b. input paddr   - Address to assign priority in priority registers
+c. input pwdata  - Priority value
-	input penable - When enabled only then valid write/read transactions output pready - Acknowledgement that transaction successful output prdata - Not Needed as we are not reading anything
+d. input penable - When enabled only then valid write/read transactions
+e. output pready - Acknowledgement that transaction successful
+f. output prdata - Not Needed as we are not reading anything

 3. Peripherals to IC
 	input interrupt_active - peripherals that want to raise an interrput